ligurio/swebok-v3/8_software_engineering_process.md

 <!-- [1*, p28–34] [3*, s26.5] [4*, p39–45] -->

 Software process capability and software process maturity are typically rated using five or six levels to characterize the capability or maturity of the software processes used within an organization.
-A _continuous_ rating system involves assign- ing a rating to each software process of interest;
-a _staged_ rating system is established by assign- ing the same maturity rating to all of the software processes within a specified process level.
-A rep- resentation of continuous and staged process lev- els is provided in Table 8.1.
-Continuous models typically use a level 0 rating; staged models typi- cally do not.
+A _continuous_ rating system involves assigning a rating to each software process of interest; a _staged_ rating system is established by assigning the same maturity rating to all of the software processes within a specified process level.
+A representation of continuous and staged process levels is provided in Table 8.1.
+Continuous models typically use a level 0 rating; staged models typically do not.

 | Level  | Continuous Representation of Capability Levels | Staged Representation of Maturity Levels |
 |-------:|:-----------------------------------------------|------------------------------------------|